 political or a religious group—is based on the concept of uniformity: “You be like me, accept my philosophy, my way of doing things, my standards in life, and then we will have a united, peaceful world.”
 The concept of unity advanced by Baha’u’llah is, on the contrary, based on diversity; this is a very profound difference, and as one is the concept of men, and the other the Divine Revelation of God, it behoves us to truly grasp what Bahá’u’lláh means.

 Most people think of unity—the act of unifying a group of people—as a process of exclusion.
 The members of a religious sect, for instance, condemning all those who do not adhere to it as inferior, misguided or, even damned, create a feeling of unity based on exclusiveness; tribes, races, nations do the same thing, whereas the entire Bahá’í concept of unity is inclusive, not exclusive; we are fundamentally united with others because we believe they are right too, equally right, whether as a religion having its origin in a Manifestation of God, or as a people or a nation whom we view as our human brothers and sisters with the same rights as our own.
 The method by which most men measure others in relation to themselves is to denigrate the other person’s religion, or customs, or country, as the case may be, in comparison to their own.
-This method of seeking to raise one’s self—whether nation, race, religion or individual—by stepping on the back of the other fellow and trying to push him down, never really works, for as he sinks you sink with him.
+This method of seeking to raise ones self—whether nation, race, religion or individual—by stepping on the back of the other fellow and trying to push him down, never really works, for as he sinks you sink with him.
 It seems to me this is one of the most calamitous of all the unsavoury traits we human beings have, this oblique form of self-praise based on belittling, criticizing and exposing the weaknesses of others in order to show what fine fellows we are in comparison, and is in direct opposition to the clear injunction in our teachings to be silent about the faults of others and mention only their virtues.
 ‘Abdu’l-Bahá told a story of Jesus Christ

 Who, walking with His disciples, came upon a dead dog, at which they all turned away, revolted by the stench, but Jesus went and with His foot pushed away the lip of the dog and said: “See what beautiful teeth it has.”